- US Online Poker

 Keno should also be similar to the retail product, but you’ll be able to watch the draw play out in real time.

 Under the terms of the agreement between Gov. Lamont and the tribes, the CT Lottery can also offer online sports betting.
-It will be limited to a single skin, but it’s unclear at this time whether it will partner with a name brand like Caesars, or choose a white label supplier to offer betting under its own brand.
+It will be limited to a single skin, which it will create with its partner – Rush Street Interactive (RSI).

-If it opts for the latter route, it’s possible that it will use a single account for both ticket sales and sports bets.
+With a white label brand, it’s possible that the CLC will use a single account for both ticket sales and sports bets.
 It may also have anywhere between four and 15 retail sports betting locations.
 Depending on how things play out, it’s possible that these will also allow you to deposit and withdraw money from your online account in the form of cash.